Our Approach to Care

 - Physiatry can often help people avoid surgery.

-- The physiatrist’s job is restore as much function and independence as possible—to put the pieces of people’s lives back together.
+- The physiatrist’s job is restore as much function and independence as possible.

-- The physiatrist works with a team of health care professionals that includes physicians of other medical specialties, nurses and therapists.
+- The physiatrist works with a team of health care professionals including other specialists, nurses and

 Outpatient Therapy Referrals and Appointments (Wallingford and North Haven): (203) 284-2888